bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/troubleshooting.md

 TODO: do the above and provide the libraries in the instructions here

+#### {id="etc-fd-errors"} /etc/fd errors

+If you receive errors along these lines:

+	/dev/fd/~(N~): No such file or directory

+where ~(N~) is a number, this is most likely due to the fact that the device manager you are using is not setting up `/dev/fd` as some programs expect.
+This can be solved (for the current session) by running:

+- {class="rcmd"}
+- rm -r /dev/fd
+- ln -s /proc/self/fd /dev

+To solve this permanently, one could simply add those two lines to `/etc/rc.local` in the core Bedrock such that it is run every time Bedrock Linux is booted.

 ## {id="client-specific"} Client specific issues

 ### {id="debian-based"} Debian-based Linux distributions